rwlambert/twocrows/README.md

 # why?

-I was running a little role-playing game, where the group encountered a race of peoples like the tamarians from TNG, who spoke only in allegory i.e. ising long idomatic phrases in the place of nouns and verbs.
+I was running a little role-playing game, where the group encountered a race of peoples reminiscent the tamarians from TNG, who spoke only in allegory i.e. using long idomatic phrases in the place of simple nouns and verbs.

 The players requested a translation app they could use to make their lives easier in terms of remembering the translations they already had worked out.